GrimOutlook/lumberjack/README.md

 to just add logging statements to the existing code to be able to run it on it's designated hardware and then troubleshoot any problems later from the logfile.
-Because of this I often make disgusting logs where every function call makes a TRACE line.
-This is useful in determining where it exactly broke but reading these logs is nearly impossible.
+Because of this I often make disgusting logs where every function call makes a TRACE line and complex functions make a ton of output.
+This is useful in determining where exactly the application broke but reading these logs feels like putting your brain through a meat grinder.
 This tool is designed to change that.